Skip to main content Skip to secondary navigation

 Main content start

 Completion of the undergraduate program in Design leads to the conferral of the Bachelor of Science in Design (DESIGN-BS).
-Going forward, all freshman or sophomores declaring design will receive the new Design degree.

 The Design major has three possible Methods tracks: